sunfounder/kepler-kit/docs/source/video_course/lesson19.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 19:  Button Control of RGB LED in Micropython
+Lesson 19:  Button Control of RGB LED in Micropython
 =============================================================================

 This tutorial covers using multiple push buttons to control the RGB channels of an LED on the Raspberry Pi Pico W: